apelegri/wechat-mini-program-wiki/README.md

 - Save data in the cache,  `wx.setStorage`  or `wx.setStorageSync`.
 - Read data from the cache,   `wx.getStorage` or `wx.getStorageSync`.
 - Clear data of the cache,  `wx.clearStorage` or `wx.clearStorageSync`.
-- Remove data keys in the cache, `wx.removeStorage` or `wx.removeStorageSync`.
+- Remove data in the cache, `wx.removeStorage` or `wx.removeStorageSync`.

 **`Code snippet "set cache and get data from cache (synchronous method)" exemple`**.